ychen884/multi_query_opt/Design.md

 From the generic query optimization perspective, there can potentially be a cost-based optimization design.
 We have introduced a proof-of-concept for using statistics to selectively choose to apply the heuristics; this could be the first step towards the cost-based optimization.
 However, since dbt DAGs are structured completely different from simply queries, it will require a more in-depth discussion.

+It would be interesting to do demand-driven push down with lazy transformation for parent node.
+If a parent node’s output is never referenced by the user, the optimizer can (a) skip materializing the original table altogether or (b) do the pushdown optimizations directly.
+This “lazy” approach avoids paying the I/O cost of materialization unless it is strictly necessary.

+To validate the optimizer at scale, we will (a) synthesize deeper and wider DAGs, and (b) collect production dbt workloads.
+These real-world workloads will help us uncover additional optimization opportunities (or hidden pitfalls) that small synthetic DAGs do not reveal.

 ### Physical optimizations
 We may look into some potential physical optimizations such as different caching techniques to further improve DAG executions.
 This might require looking into dbt internals and can take some effort.

 ### Real-world evaluation
 It is important to see whether this is useful in the real-world dbt or not.
 It would be nice to have a lot of badly-written real-world DAG workloads to evaluate the usefulness.